adityasoni9998/ANLP_Term_Project_NoFunEval/README.md

 You will also need to change `generations_path_original`, `generations_path_swapped` and `results_path` appropriately.

-You will need to run the scripts as such -
+You will need to run the script as such -

 ```console
 python src/evaluate_classification_as_edit.py {ARGS}